 New Miami players donned practice shirts that read ‘We’re Back.”

 Yeah, a 10-0 regular season is statement enough that says “You’re Back,” New Miami.
-But the one thing justifying The Village coming back to life is the fact that a week of preparation was brought to life during a contest that really wasn’t a contest once the final quarter ended.
+But the one thing justifying The Village coming back to life is the fact that a week of preparation was, without a doubt, brought to life during a contest that really wasn’t a contest once the final quarter ended.

-I get it, you can’t be satisfied after a 45-15 butt-kicking.
+I get it, you can’t be satisfied after a 30-point butt-kicking.
 But, New Miami coach Jessie Hubbard made light to that.

-“We needed this type of thing here,” the second-year Vikings coach said.
+“We needed this type of thing here,” the second-year Vikings mentor said.
 “These boys enjoyed everything about this entire year, and especially tonight.
 This was something else to see.